keboola/developers-docs/extend/generic-extractor/jobs.md

 }
 {% endhighlight %}

-To extract the `members` array, you set the `dataField` parameter to value `members`.
+To extract the `members` array, you set the `dataField` parameter to value `members` or empty value.
 The following tables will be extracted:

-Members:
+Users:

 |id|name|tags|
 |---|---|----|